jeju5/management/cs/aws/aws_developer.md

       * choose a template 'fact skill'
       * in dashboard paste lambda function arn into default region section
       * click save endpoint. this will host Alexa to this lambda endpoint.
 * Step Function
   * allows visualization of workflow
   * Amazon States Language is the language that builds this step function (it is JSON-based)
   * it logs state of each step
   * LAB
     * goto AWS UI -> Step Function
     * click get Started
     * click sample project (this visualizes sample Batch jobs that AWS provides as an example)
     * click job status poller
     * click create Resources
     * enter an execution name and click start execution
     * goto AWS UI -> Batch
     * click Jobs and see batch job is generated
     * goto AWS UI -> Step Function and see how this job is being executed.
     * goto AWS Lambda and see lambda functions that this job created
+* X-Ray
+  * X-ray collects data on requests that application serves and allow users to view them.
+  * Architecture
+    * X-Ray SDK -> X-Ray Daemon -> X-Ray API -> X-Ray Console
+  * X-ray SDK provides
+    * interceptors to trace HTTP requests
+    * client handlers to instrument AWS SDK clients
+    * HTTP client to call internal/external HTTP web services
+  * LAB
+    * AWS UI -> BeanStalk
+    * ApplicationName: scoreKeep, Code: Java
+#